zheng276/Ones/README.md

 An Online Multiplyaer Chess(Five Chess) Game which allows multiple users play in multiple rooms.
  - Enter user nickname to create a user
- - Click any empty spot to join the room on 'Lobby'
+ - Click any empty spot to join a room on 'Lobby'
  - Feel free to communicate/announce any friend to join with you at 'Lobby Chat Room'
  - Both players need to be 'READY' for the game to start
  - Top player on the left hand side start the game first